H. R. F. Keating: Evelyn Hervey

 In the mid-1980s Keating published three novels with Weidenfeld under the pseudonym Evelyn Hervey.

 DCI Harriet Martens

 Harriet Martens is a detective chief inspector who earns the nickname "The Hard Detective" because of the tough image that she adopts to survive in the masculine world of UK policing.
-This toughness inspired her to start a "Stop the Rot" campaign that successfully reduced local crime but angered some violent criminals to the extent that they start murdering her officers.
-In the second book she falls in love with a fellow officer while investigating the murder of the UK's top tennis player.
-With her job under threat she fights to prove her worth in the third book.
+This toughness inspired her to start a "Stop the Rot" campaign that successfully reduced local crime but angered some violent criminals to the extent that they started murdering her officers.
+In the second book, she falls in love with a fellow officer while investigating the murder of the UK's top tennis player.
+With her job under threat, she fights to prove her worth in the third book.

 Other novels

 In 1978 Keating published A Long Walk to Wimbledon, a science-fiction novel about a man trekking across a ruined London to save his estranged wife.

 In the 1990s Keating wrote several novels about UK police detectives whose human weaknesses adversely affect their work.
 The first of these was The Rich Detective (1993) in which Detective Inspector Bill Sylvester of South Mercia Police investigates an anonymous allegation that a local antiques dealer is murdering old ladies after persuading them to change their wills in his favour.

 In The Bad Detective (1996) Detective Sergeant Jack Stallworthy is a corrupt police officer who is planning his retirement to Devon when a businessman offers him ownership of a hotel on a tropical island in return for stealing an incriminating file from the Fraud Investigations Office at police headquarters.

 In September 1999 Flambard Press published his verse novel Jack, the Lady Killer.